-What Really Happened Between Prince Charles and Princess Diana | Reader's Digest
+This Is What Really Happened between Prince Charles and Princess Diana

-Even 20 years after her death, Princess Diana’s voice is still resounding worldwide.
+Even 22 years after her death, Princess Diana’s voice is still resounding worldwide.
+Here are some fascinating facts you might not have known about the Princess of Wales.

 Soon after Princess Diana’s renown marriage and subsequent divorce with Prince Charles, she found herself entangled in a web of tabloid lies and public scrutiny.
 In an attempt to clarify her side of the story, she spilled the details on a series of audiotapes in May 1991.
 After entrusting the information to her close friend Dr. James Colthurst, she had him proceed to hand-deliver the package (by bike at that) from Kensington Palace to a UK journalist named Andrew Morton.